Memoirs (Walter Scott)

 Walter Scott's "Memoirs", first published as "Memoir of the Early Life of Sir Walter Scott, Written by Himself" and also known as the Ashestiel fragment, is a short autobiographical work describing the author's ancestry, parentage, and life up to the age of 22.
 It is the most important source of information we have on Scott's early life.
-It was mainly written between 1808 and 1811, then revised and completed in 1826, and first published posthumously in 1837 as Chapter 1 of J. G. Lockhart's multi-volume Memoirs of the Life of Sir Walter Scott, Bart.
+It was mainly written between 1808 and 1811, then revised and completed in 1826, and first published posthumously in 1837 as Chapter 1 of John Gibson Lockhart's multi-volume Memoirs of the Life of Sir Walter Scott.
 It was re-edited in 1981 by David Hewitt.